nathaneil-9/Cricket-win-predictor/README.md

 ## 📌 Project Overview
 This project predicts the **win probability of a cricket team during a live match** based on the current match situation.
-It uses **machine learning** to analyze historical ball-by-ball cricket data and estimates the chances of winning in real time.
+It uses **machine learning** on historical ball-by-ball cricket data to estimate the chances of winning in real time.

-The system is designed mainly for **T20 matches** and provides additional match insights such as:
+The system is designed for **T20 cricket matches** and also displays useful match statistics such as:
 - Runs needed
 - Balls remaining
 - Current Run Rate (CRR)